x3rAx/AHKUnit/README.md

         ; Testcode here
     } success++

-This really is nothing special but it does its job.
+This really is nothing special but it does it's job.